 That's still here.
 Many shops have home appliances and kitchen equipment.
 Other shops sell computer components: motherboards, processors, memory, storage, etc. The area now also has many otaku businesses: anime, manga, collectables, maid cafes, and other maid-themed businesses.

-Body-sized body pillow cases with anime girls are available for ¥9,259 or about US$ 85 each.
+You can buy body-sized body pillow cases with anime girls. ¥9,259 is about US$ 85.

 Amerika-mura, アメリカ 村 or just Ame-mura or アメ村 to the locals, is an entertainment and retail district north of Namba Station.
 It's roughly parallel with the Shinsaibashi area, which is more high-end shopping.
 Ame-mura has designer goods, but it's more like Greenwich Village in New York, with much more of a pop culture orientation.